Ingest streaming data into Amazon Elasticsearch Service within the privacy of your VPC with Amazon Kinesis Data Firehose

-Kinesis Data Firehose uses the delivery role to sign HTTP (Signature Version 4) requests before sending the data to the Amazon Elasticsearch Service endpoint.
-You manage Amazon Elasticsearch Service fine-grained access control permissions using roles, users, and mappings.
+Kinesis Data Firehose uses the delivery role to sign HTTP (Signature Version 4) requests before sending the data to the Amazon OpenSearch Service endpoint.
+You manage Amazon OpenSearch Service fine-grained access control permissions using roles, users, and mappings.
 This section describes how to create roles and set permissions for Kinesis Data Firehose.

 The roles you create in this section are different from IAM roles.
 For more information, see Key Concepts.

 - Navigate to Kibana (you can find the URL on the Amazon OpenSearch Service console).

 - Enter the master user and password that you set up when you created the Amazon OpenSearch Service endpoint.